Lancetnik/FastDepends/docs/docs/alternatives.md

 `FastDepend` is a very small toolkit to achieve one point: provide you with opportunity to use **FastAPI** `Depends` and typecasting everywhere.

 Sometimes, more complex tools are required.
-In these cases I can reccomend you to take a look at the following projects
+In these cases I can recommend you to take a look at the following projects

 ## [DI](https://adriangb.com/di/)